 The moral of the story folks is to never take ‘no’ for an answer.
 Unfortunately for a vacationing Hawaiian couple that was scheduled for this flight, things didn’t work out and they did not make it on.

 Thrilled to make it on the coveted flight, we took off for a bumpy 30-minute journey to paradise.
 The feeling of landing at Ofu Airport can only be described as surreal.
 It’s actually not much of an airport, just a small building at the end of a super short runway.
 The plane needs every meter of that runway because beyond that it’s down to the reef.
 In the months of planning this short segment of my long trip across the South Pacific islands, I managed to score a place at Vaoto Lodge.
 The lodge is conveniently located… guess what?
 Right at the end of the runway!
 See you in a week captain, I made it to paradise!

 Keep scrolling to the next page to start exploring Ofu with me!

 Ofu is part of the small Manu’a Islands chain.
 Its sister island is called Olosega and both are connected by a narrow one lane bridge.
 There are only 200 or so lucky folks living here with their 20 or so cars and it really puts the ‘R’ in remote.
 There are three villages on the two islands but one of them only has a single house, so not sure if that really counts.

-Ofu, Olosega and the distant third island in the group – Ta’u, were formed when volcanos rose out of the ocean millions of years ago, and some of earliest forms of human life in Polynesia were discovered right here.
+Ofu, Olosega and the distant third island in the group – Ta’u, were formed when volcanos rose out of the Pacific Ocean millions of years ago.
+In fact, some of the earliest evidence of human life in the Polynesian Triangle were discovered right here.
 The most beautiful places in the world require a bit of effort to get to but when you do make it, it’s all worth it.
 You’re about to see why.